Medical Schools That Don't Require the MCAT: What You Should Know

 Adelphi University

-In collaboration with the SUNY Upstate, Adelphi University offers a 4+4 Guaranteed Entrance/ Accelerated Scholars combined medical degree program with no MCAT requirement.
-In the program, students can choose to complete either a BSc, BA, or BFA degree at Adelphi before moving directly into a medical degree at SUNY Upstate med.
+In collaboration with SUNY Upstate, Adelphi University offers a 4+4 Guaranteed Entrance/ Accelerated Scholars combined medical degree program with no MCAT requirement.
+In the program, students can choose to complete either a BSc, BA, or BFA degree at Adelphi before moving directly into a medical degree at SUNY Upstate Med.

 Albany College of Pharmacy and Health Sciences